Olivia Wilde Reacts to Hilarious Movie Pitch Involving Boyfriend Harry Styles - E! Online

 And followers were totally on board.
 "Down for this," one commenter wrote.
 Joked another, "Someone call Wes Anderson."
 Even Olivia Wilde replied with a laughing emoji.

-As fans may recall, the 37-year-old actress and the 27-year-old One Direction alum sparked romance rumors in January after they were spotted holding hands at his manager, Jeff Azoff's, wedding.
+As fans may recall, the 37-year-old actress and the 27-year-old One Direction alum first sparked romance rumors in January after they were spotted holding hands at his manager, Jeff Azoff's, wedding.
 Styles signed on to act in the Wilde-directed film Don't Worry Darling in September 2020.

 The sighting came about two months after fans learned Wilde and Jason Sudeikis had ended their seven-year engagement.
 While the news broke in November, a source told E!
 News the Booksmart filmmaker and the Ted Lasso star actually called it quits in early 2020.